Slaschounet/DEACT/README.md

 # DEACT
 Tool for editing and adding decks used in Tabletop Simulator

+# Version 0.3.0
+Added style selection window.
+New card info on hover (Image icon to open style window, amount of card in deck, zone of card (companion/commander or Library)).
+More style improvements.

+Selecting A Card Style
+1. Once your deck is imported hover on the card you wish to change the style of.
+2. When hovered 3 items will appear at the bottom of the card.
+3. Select the image icon on the left.
+4. A new window will open with all the styles queried from scryfall (or grabbed from cache if you have looked at this card before)
+5. Click on the one you wish to chose, or you can add and chose a custom URL at the bottom of the window.
+6. All done.
+Save your deck.

 # Version 0.2.1
 Style improvements. logic cleanup for card back changer.
 Added deck import and individual card editing.